Xilinx-CNS/cns-dpdk-next-sfc/doc/guides/nics/sfc_efx.rst

   classification.
   **ef10_esps** chooses SFNX2xxx equal stride packed stream datapath which may be used on DPDK firmware variant only
   (see notes about its limitations above).
+  **ef10_packed** chooses EF10 (SFN7xxx, SFN8xxx, X2xxx) packed stream
+  datapath which may be used on capture packed stream firmware variant only (see notes about its limitations above).

 - ``tx_datapath`` [auto|efx|ef10|ef10_simple] (default **auto**)